Vualto/vudrm-public-docs/docs/source/integrations/casting/roku.md

 ## Basic setup

-Follow the instructions laid out in the [Roku getting started guide](https://developer.roku.com/en-gb/docs/developer-program/getting-started/roku-dev-prog.md) to set up your environment.
+Follow the getting started instructions laid out in the [Roku documentation](https://developer.roku.com/en-gb/overview) to set up your environment.
 Roku uses it's own scripting language called BrightScript to set up channels/apps.

 We recommend using DASH with PlayReady on Roku devices.